tklebel/rOpenSci-blog/draft.md

 In the following chunk
 I define the function again for two reasons: first to separate all computations into separate lines.
 This ensures, that we get a measurement for each line.
-Second, the code needs to be supplied either within the call to profvis, or it must be defined in a sourced file, otherwise the output will not be as informative, because profvis will not be able to access the functions' source code.
+Second, the code needs to be supplied either within the call to `profvis`, or it must be defined in a sourced file, otherwise the output will not be as informative, because profvis will not be able to access the functions' source code.